-Kobe missed the majority of the 2022 season while recovering from a serious lower-body injury and returned to full fitness in time to start the final match of the season, playing the full 80 minutes for the first time with the senior team.
+Kobe missed most of the 2022 season while recovering from a serious lower-body injury and returned to full fitness in time to start the final match, playing the full 80 minutes for the first time with the senior team.
 Since then he has been playing club rugby with the Guelph Gryphons.

 Kobe made three appearances in his debut season with the Arrows in 2021.
 He was used primarily as a wing and produced 48 carry meters on five carries, three tackles (100% completion), and one tackle break in his first season with the club.